 Certificate of Completion, University of Minnesota, Preparing Future Faculty, 1998

 Chemistry 121: General Chemistry I

-Liberal Arts Chemistry; Preparatory Chemistry; General, Organic, Biochemistry; General Chemistry II; Organic Chemistry Survey; Organic Chemistry I & II; Guided Study in Teaching Chemistry; Investigative Science I, II & III for Elementary Education Majors; Chemical Information; and Introduction to Higher Education.
+Liberal Arts Chemistry; Preparatory Chemistry; General, Organic, Biochemistry; General Chemistry II; Organic Chemistry Survey; Organic Chemistry I & II; Guided Study in Teaching Chemistry; Investigative Science I & III for Elementary Education Majors; Chemical Information; and Introduction to Higher Education.

 My scholarship is in the area of chemistry education.
 I currently have several chemistry education research projects.